Hubert Turtill: Rugby league

 In 1907 he joined the professional All Blacks – better known as the All Golds – on their tour of Great Britain and Australia, thus joining the code that would evolve into rugby league.
 He was selected because he was considered well versed in wet weather football, something the side would constantly experience in Great Britain.
 On the tour he played in six test matches.
 Turtill captained the side in the first ever trans-Tasman test against the Australia national rugby league team on 9 May 1908 when New Zealand won 11-10.
 Turtill only scored one try on tour, but it was an important one - the first by New Zealand in a test match against Great Britain at Leeds on 25 January 1908 - and helped them win the series.

 Once the tour was over he returned to England with his wife, Mabel, originally intending to play for Salford.
 However he instead joined St. Helens where he also owned a pub, the "Lord Nelson Hotel" in St Helens.

 First World War

 After the outbreak of the First World War, Turtill served with the British Army.
-He became a sergeant in the Royal Engineers until he was killed in France in 1918 during the Battle of Givenchy.
+He became a sergeant in the Royal Engineers 422nd Field Company, 55th West Lancashire division, until he was killed in France in 1918 during the Battle of Givenchy.

 Turtill’s body was buried in a French war cemetery.

-In 2022 the New Zealand Rugby Museum displayed a tribute to Turtill, including items on loan from his family including his Canterbury cap and New Zealand jersey and cap and his engraved war service medallion.
+From 2022 the New Zealand Rugby Museum has displayed a tribute to Turtill, including items on loan from his family, such as his Canterbury cap, New Zealand jersey and cap and his engraved war service medallion.